 There is variation between different age groups in how supported patients feel to manage their long-term health condition(s).
 Results from the 2019 GP Patient Survey show that fewer patients in the younger age groups felt supported to manage their conditions compared to the older age groups.
 Only 71% of respondents aged 16 to 24 felt supported, compared with 85% of respondents aged 65 to 74.
 Once again, those who responded 'I haven't needed support' and 'don't know/can't say' have been excluded for comparison purposes.

 There is also an association between the level of deprivation and how supported people feel to manage their long-term health condition(s).
 In 2018/19, a smaller proportion of people from the most deprived areas (52%) said that they felt supported compared to people from the least deprived areas (63%).
 There is a strong correlation between feeling supported and the level of patient deprivation.

 In 2018, two key changes were made to the GP Patient Survey:

-The data was weighted to adjust for differences between all patients at a GP surgery and the subset of patients who actually completed the questionnaire.
+The data were weighted to adjust for differences between all patients at a GP surgery and the subset of patients who actually completed the questionnaire.

 For more detailed information, please see the GP Patient Survey - Technical Annex.

 The deprivation indicator used data from the NHS Outcomes Framework - Indicator 2.1.
 NHS Digital sourced their data from the GP Patient Survey, and directly standardised the percentage of people who felt supported to manage their long-term condition (LTC), and weighted the data for design and non-response.
-The 2017/18 deprivation data was calculated using the 2015 Index of Multiple Deprivation (IMD) scores.
-For more information, see NHS Digital's indicator specification.
+The 2018/19 deprivation data was calculated using the 2015 Index of Multiple Deprivation (IMD) scores.
+For more information, see NHS Digital’s Indicator specification and Indicator Quality Statement.